ROCm/rocALUTION/README.md

 Syntax and structure of the library provide fast learning curves.
 With the help of the examples, anyone can try out the library - no knowledge in multi-core or GPU programming is required.

 #### Requirements
-There are no hardware or library requirements to install and run rocALUTION.
+There are no hardware requirements to install and run rocALUTION.
 If GPU devices are available, rocALUTION will use them.
+In order to use rocALUTION on GPU devices, you will need to make sure that [rocBLAS][] and [rocSPARSE][] libraries are installed on your system.
+You can install them from ROCm repository, from github releases tab or manually compile them yourself.

 #### Iterative solvers
 *  Fixed-Point iteration schemes - Jacobi, (Symmetric) Gauss-Seidel, SOR, SSOR